taw10/starlet/README.md

 1. Install and set up [OLA](https://openlighting.org) for your lighting environment.
 2. Start olad if it's not already running: `olad &`
 3. Install [Guile](https://www.gnu.org/software/guile/), if it's not already there (there's a good chance it is).
 Version 3 is preferred because it's much faster (= ability to handle more fixtures with less CPU load), but version 2.2 works as well.
+You will need the development packages (C header files) as well.
+4. Run `./compile` to compile the very small Guile`<-->`OLA compatibility module.
+Follow the instructions to copy the shared library to a system location and run `ldconfig` to update the dynamic linker's cache.
-4. Run `guile -L /path/to/starlet/guile`
+5. Run `guile -L /path/to/starlet/guile`
-5. Once in the Guile REPL, import the Starlet modules: `(use-modules (starlet base) (starlet playback) (starlet fixture-library generic))`
+6. Once in the Guile REPL, import the Starlet modules: `(use-modules (starlet base) (starlet playback) (starlet fixture-library generic))`
-6. Patch a fixture with `(patch-fixture! fix <generic-dimmer> 1 #:universe 2)` - replace 1 and 2 with the DMX address and universe (respectively) of a real dimmer.
+7. Patch a fixture with `(patch-fixture! fix <generic-dimmer> 1 #:universe 2)` - replace 1 and 2 with the DMX address and universe (respectively) of a real dimmer.
-7. Turn the dimmer on with `(at fix 100)`
+8. Turn the dimmer on with `(at fix 100)`
-8. Look in the _examples_ folder for more advanced ideas.
+9. Look in the _examples_ folder for more advanced ideas.

 Related projects